 The amount of training that one individual needs or which an entire business should obtain often depends upon the size of the jobs taken and the types of hazards presented by the different job opportunities.
 In some cases, the source of training and certification will be able to help with this determination.
 At other times, consulting with professional associations will provide the necessary guidance.
 Some larger operations choose to provide a mixture of training courses and evaluations.

-For those employers and managers who aren’t sure which types of trainings to offer their employees, there are some seminars which are focused on this specific subject.
-Some of these professional trainings allow an employer to obtain their own continuing education while their employees are also receiving the specific training that they need to perform their jobs.
+For those employers and managers who aren’t sure which types of training to offer their employees, there are some seminars focused on this specific subject.
+Some of these professional training allows an employer to obtain their own continuing education while their employees receive the specific training they need to perform their jobs.